Code-Institute-Submissions/nealbrophy-GetHubby/README.md

 ### Features Left to Implement

-Once I've progressed in the JavaScript module I would like to add some more advanced features such as:
+Once I've progressed in the JavaScript module and further I would like to add some more advanced features such as:
 - A separate, customized modal for the Member Login.
 - Randomised elements such as the color pallete for the flip-cards and the testimonials (couple images/names/quotes).
 - GitHub OAuth integration, or at least the appearance of such.